Shinzo Abe and the New Japan

 A revealing profile of Japan’s longest-serving prime minister and his controversial legacy.

-Heir to a conservative political dynasty, Shinzō Abe entered politics burdened by high expectations: that, in ruling Japan, he would change it fundamentally.
-In 2007, seemingly overwhelmed, he resigned only a year after becoming Japan’s youngest postwar prime minister.
-Yet, after five years of reflection and reinvention, he masterfully regained the premiership in 2012, and now dominates Japanese democracy as no leader has done before.
+Shinzō Abe entered politics burdened by high expectations: that he would change Japan.
+In 2007, seemingly overwhelmed, he resigned after only a year as prime minister.
+Yet, following five years of reinvention, he masterfully regained the premiership in 2012, and now dominates Japanese democracy as no leader has done before.

-In The Iconoclast, veteran Japan-watcher Tobias Harris tells the story of Abe’s meteoric rise and stunning fall, his remarkable comeback, and his unlikely emergence as a global statesman struggling to lay the groundwork for Japan’s survival in a turbulent century.
+The Iconoclast tells the story of Abe’s meteoric rise and stunning fall, his remarkable comeback, and his unlikely emergence as a global statesman laying the groundwork for Japan’s survival in a turbulent century.

 Tobias S. Harris is Senior Vice President of the advisory firm Teneo, covering Japan and East Asia, and a research fellow at the Sasakawa Peace Foundation USA.
 In 2006–7, he worked for a Japanese legislator.
 He’s written on Japanese politics for the Financial Times, the Wall Street Journal and Foreign Affairs.